DoD-Platform-One/bigbang/docs/guides/airgap/pipeline.md

         Creates a VPC and subnets for the cluster to be deployed in.
     1. **aws/airgap/package**

         Packages everything needed for the airgap install into a tar file.
-This leaves the repositories and images bundled in the Releases section for BB [https://repo1.dso.mil/big-bang/bigbang/-/releases](https://repo1.dso.mil/big-bang/bigbang/-/releases)
+This leaves the repositories and images bundled in the Releases section for Big Bang [https://repo1.dso.mil/big-bang/bigbang/-/releases](https://repo1.dso.mil/big-bang/bigbang/-/releases).

 1. **airgap up**